 - Unrealistic expectations.
 ERP vendors often say that their ERP solution can be implemented quickly and at a low cost (relatively speaking), but statistics show otherwise.
 For example, the average implementation takes 14 months for a small-mid-sized company, but vendors regularly say they can complete it within 6, for example.
 With these unrealistic time estimates, the delay also brings in extra costs, resources, and a rushed implementation.

 - Training on the new system.
-Having the right system in place is key, but it is ultimately useless without ensuring users are knowledgeable enough to use it.
+Having the right ERP system in place is key, but it is ultimately useless without ensuring users are knowledgeable enough to use it.
 Rely on the ERP vendor’s training options to help ease the process whether it be by training all of your employees or by training a few of your employees and then having them train the rest.